-If you have an open position upon expiry, you’ll have to pay a delivery fee of 0.015%.
+If you have an open position upon expiry, you’ll have to pay a delivery fee.
 Please note that you won’t be able to open quarterly futures positions 10 minutes before the expiry.
 The settlement fee follows the Fee Schedule

-Similarly to the perpetual futures products on Binance, the available maximum leverage is 125x.
-However, you should be extremely aware of liquidation.
-Keep a close eye on the maintenance margin requirements and make sure you exercise proper risk management.
+.
+Keep a close eye on the maintenance margin requirements and make sure you exercise proper risk management

 So, we already know the main difference – quarterly futures expire, perpetual futures don’t.
 But what else is different about them?